 Increase in Course Offerings & Accessibility: One of the most probable causes to the above is that the availability of the video-conferencing platform made many on-campus courses accessible beyond the seminary students who lived in the Denver area.
-The reach of these Zoom Live classes extended to students out-of-state and even worldwide.
-Even when changes to COVID-19 restrictions allowed for limited on-campus presence (starting Fall 2020), the option of online Zoom attendance remained.
-These hybrid in-person/online "Denver Live" courses continued through the Fall 2020 semester and are still offered in Spring 2021.
+The classes in the formats of "Zoom Live" (fully online but live) and "Denver Live" (half of class attending via Zoom but joining a live on-campus class) now were accessible to students out-of-state and worldwide.